 Teaching staff will receive regular training about recognising and responding to mental health issues as part of their annual safeguarding and child protection training.
+This training is sometimes provided by external agencies such as PAPYRUS.
 Staff who require in-depth knowledge are encouraged to attend further training through CPD.
 Matron and the School Counsellor are available to provide guidance for staff who wish to find out more about particular mental health issues relating to a student.
-The pastoral team have been trained in the 2 day MHFA award.
+Director of Student Welfare has begun a program of delivering Youth Mental Health First Aid Training to staff.